UK public debt to rise by over 100 billion pounds due to data changes

 Some of the changes are due to new European Union statistical rules, which mean the not-for-profit body which operates Britain's rail network will be classified as a public rather than a private corporation.

-But the bulk are an attempt to clean up how Britain's public accounts have been presented since the financial crisis, which saw the purchase of big stakes in Royal Bank of Scotland and Lloyds Banking Group, as well as of over 375 billion pounds of government bonds by the Bank of England.
+But the bulk are an attempt to clean up how Britain's public accounts have been presented since the financial crisis, which saw the purchase of big stakes in Royal Bank of Scotland (RBS.L) and Lloyds Banking Group (LLOY.L), as well as of over 375 billion pounds of government bonds by the Bank of England.

 The changes are almost wholly in line with proposals the Office for National Statistics made in December, when one of its officials described the existing statistics as "no longer fit for guidance, no longer fit for purpose".